 WASH Activities: MENTORs UNICEF-funded WASH activities primarily consist of Community Led Total Sanitation (CLTS) which is an innovative methodology for mobilising communities to completely eliminate open defecation (OD).
 Communities are triggered and facilitated to conduct their own appraisal and analysis of OD and take their own action to become ODF (open defecation free).
 CLTS activities are also run in conjunction with borehole rehabilitation and latrine construction.

-MDA for NTDs: MDA involves giving treatment to every person living in a defined geographical area in order to control/eliminate specific NTDs.
+Mass Drug Administration (MDA) for Neglected Tropical Diseases (NTDs): MDA involves giving treatment to every person living in a defined geographical area in order to control/eliminate specific NTDs.
 This means that all eligible persons, regardless of whether or not they are infected, receive the treatment.
-Due to the dynamic nature of MENTOR, and the organizations ability to access hard to reach populations/locations, MENTOR has acted as an effective implementing partner in carrying out and supporting MDA campaigns in South Sudan.
+Due to the dynamic nature of MENTOR, and the organisation’s ability to access hard to reach populations/locations, MENTOR has acted as an effective implementing partner in carrying out and supporting MDA campaigns in South Sudan.

-Partnerships: MENTOR as an organization maintains strong relationships and coordination with all relevant partners on the ground to ensure timely, effective and coordinated response to public health and humanitarian needs.
-This includes; The Ministry of Health and all other relevant ministries, UN agencies and both local and international NGOs.
+Partnerships: MENTOR as an organisation maintains strong relationships and coordination with all relevant partners on the ground to ensure timely, effective and coordinated response to public health and humanitarian needs.
+Partners include The Ministry of Health and all other relevant ministries, UN agencies and both local and international NGOs.
 Strong partnerships increase security and enable rapid resolution to conflicts and challenges, particularly at the field level.

 MENTOR's response to COVID-19

-At the onset of the global pandemic MENTOR rapidly integrated COVID-19 messages, guidelines and precautions into all disease control and health promotion activities.
-Throughout 2020 MENTOR’s uninterrupted activities not only prevented deaths and suffering from the targeted VBDs and WASH-related illnesses of our programmes but also improved awareness and hygiene practices in relation to COVID-19.
-Furthermore, MENTOR provided support to the local authorities and partner agencies in coping with the burden of the pandemic through delivering COVID-19 messaging in conjunction with routine interventions, installation of hand-washing facilities in program sites and gap filling of essential commodities such as soap.
+At the onset of the global pandemic MENTOR rapidly integrated COVID-19 messages, guidelines and precautions into all existing disease control and health promotion activities.
+Throughout the pandemic, MENTOR’s uninterrupted activities not only prevented deaths and suffering from the targeted VBDs and WASH-related illnesses of our programmes but also improved awareness and hygiene practices in relation to COVID-19.